universitytimes/site/wp-content/plugins/simple-custom-css/readme.txt

 * Inital Release

 == Upgrade Notice ==

+= 3.2 =
+Tested for compatibility with WP 4.1.
+Improved architecture to reduce the number of queries

+= 3.0.1 =
+Tested for compatibility with WP 3.9.1.
+Sidebar "Update CSS" button added.

 = 3.0 =
 Added new Syntax highlighter, removed attribution text and need for "Allow Quotation Marks" option.